1970-S United States Proof Washington Quarter Overstruck on a

 U.S. 1970-S Proof Washington Quarter Struck on a 1941 Canadian Quarter

 Proof coins are struck by technicians who hand feed the blanks into special presses.
 They are produced, examined and packaged using extreme quality control.
 It is very unusual to find major proof errors.
 A few broadstrikes, off-centers, double strikes (in collar) and off-metals have been known to be found in sealed proof sets.
 Proof errors are aggressively sought after by many error collectors.

-This unique 1970-S Proof Quarter from the United States was overstruck on a 1941 Quarter from Canada.
+This unique 1970-S Proof Quarter from the United States was overstruck on a 1941 Quarter from Canada and was intentionally produced.
 This mint error was originally discovered in the group of San Francisco Proof Errors that was auctioned by the State of California.
 There is a significant amount of detail on both sides showing the design of the Canadian Quarter.
 This is one of the most fascinating and intriguing proof mint errors ever discovered.

 A different 1970-S Proof Washington Quarter is also known that was overstruck on a Canadian Quarter from an earlier design.
 It was struck from 1911-1936 featuring King George V. It was authenticated and certified by NGC as PR64.
 However, the unique 1970-S Proof Washington Quarter overstruck on a 1941 Canadian Quarter offered here is the only one known with King George VI.
 It went viral and was featured on Fox News, USA Today and countless other publications.